KIMB-technologies/Radio-API/Setup.md

 ## Setup using Docker
 The entire API is bundled in a [Docker Image](https://hub.docker.com/r/kimbtechnologies/radio_api).

-1. Redirect the HTTP requests of the radio to your server (the *Radio-API*).
+1. Redirect the HTTP requests of the radio to your server (running *Radio-API*).
-	- This is done by altering the DNS queries.
+	- This is can be done by altering the DNS queries or other techniques depending on your network setup and router.
+	- In the end, the HTTP request of the radio to `*.wifiradiofrontier.com` need to be routed to *Radio-API*.
+		Besides the HTTP requests, the radio fetches the current time via NTP and expects an NTP server at `time.wifiradiofrontier.com`.
+	- The [Radio-DNS](https://hub.docker.com/r/kimbtechnologies/radio_dns) Docker Image is a an all-inclusive solution
-	- There is a [Docker Image](https://hub.docker.com/r/kimbtechnologies/radio_dns) which provides a DNS server altering all requests to `*.wifiradiofrontier.com`.
+		- [Radio-DNS](https://hub.docker.com/r/kimbtechnologies/radio_dns) provides a DNS server altering requests for `*.wifiradiofrontier.com`.
 		- It has a feature to define an `ALLOWED_DOMAIN`, only requests from the corresponding IP address will be answered.
-		- Use a DynDNS hostname as your `ALLOWED_DOMAIN`.
-		- If hosted in the local network `ALLOWED_DOMAIN` can be `all`.
+			Use a DynDNS hostname as your `ALLOWED_DOMAIN`.
+If hosted in the local network `ALLOWED_DOMAIN` can be `all`.
-	- *Not everybody has to setup a own DNS resolver, some routers provide such features.
-		The radio just has to send its HTTP request to the server where *Radio-API* (this repositories Docker Container) is running.*
 		- **Change the DNS server in the configuration of your radio to the IP of your DNS resolver.**
 			(This may be done via the web interface of the radio, accessible at the local IP address of the radio.)
 2. Run the Docker Container of *Radio-API*.
 	- See [docker-compose.yml](https://github.com/KIMB-technologies/Radio-API/blob/master/docker-compose.yml)
 		for Docker configuration and [below](#nginx-load-balancer) for reverse proxy setup.
 	- It is recommended to save the folder `/php-code/data/` als volume, because all stations and podcasts are stored there.
 	- Configure the image
 		- `CONF_DOMAIN` The domain where the system is hosted (will be reached via HTTP).
 		- `CONF_ALLOWED_DOMAIN` Like `ALLOWED_DOMAIN` in the DNS image, only requests from the corresponding IP address will be answered.